We start with simple examples of simple sequences of instructions

 call a function

-to perform a "jump" to subroutine, we need a way to "come back" to where we call.
+to perform a "jump" to subroutine, we need a way to "come back" to where

 use a register to store "return address"